moyano83/Sbt-in-action/README.md

 crossScalaVersions := Seq("2.8.2", "2.9.2")
 ```

 Sbt uses Ivy for its internal dependency resolution.
 It has a command line tool (it opens when we type `sbt` without parameters), and we can pass commands such as `compile` or `test` to it.
-If we want to run a task continually we use `~` like in `~test` (the whole cyle of test is executed when the source code changes).
+If we want to run a task continually we use `~` like in `~test` (the whole cycle of test is executed when the source code changes).

 # Chapter 2: Getting Started<a name="Chapter2"></a>